-As part of OCG's due diligence a search for existing tower sites, public structures or other appropriate support structures in the immediate area of the proposed tower site was performed.
-OCG performed this search using the FCC ASR database, Google Earth and other available tower databases.
-OCG was able to locate one existing tower structure just over 2 miles from the proposed location.
+As part of OCG's due diligences a search for existing tower sites, public structures or other appropriate support structures in the immediate area of the proposed tower site was performed.
+OCG performed this search through the use of the FCC ASR database, Google Earth and other available tower databases.
+OCG was not able to locate any existing tower structures within 2 miles of the proposed location.